-I received notice from the city that a developer has applied to rezone my neighborhood from low density residential to high density residential.
-I think the developer wants to put a large apartment complex a couple blocks from my house.
-I am concerned the rezone will change the character of my neighborhood and lead to more people, traffic, safety issues, and noise.
-It may also cause our property values to decrease.
+Let's say you are living in a pleasant, low density residential neighborhood, but a notice arrives one day from your city: A developer has applied to rezone your neighborhood to high density residential.
+Perhaps the developer wants to put a large apartment complex a few blocks away.
+Inevitably, you will be concerned the rezone will change the character of the local area, possibly leading to more people, traffic, safety issues, and noise, as well as a reduction in property values .

-In cases like this, as an initial step, it is important to make note of any procedural requirements.
-Depending on the rules where you live, you may receive written notice that includes information about the proposed zone change, as well as applicable deadlines and upcoming hearings.
+As an initial step, you will want to make note of any procedural requirements the city laid out for registering your opinion or objection.
+Depending on the rules where you live, you might receive written notice including information about the proposed zone change, as well as applicable deadlines and upcoming hearings.

-While this initial notice is helpful, you should confirm for yourself any procedural requirements that may apply, by reviewing the applicable zoning ordinance (sometimes called a "development code").
+While this initial notice is helpful, you should confirm for yourself any procedural requirements that might apply, by reviewing the applicable zoning ordinance (sometimes called a "development code").
 If the ordinance is unclear, promptly contact a land use attorney to help make sure you do not miss deadlines or important hearings.
-If you do, you may lose your right to appeal.
+If you do, you could lose your right to appeal.

 Being familiar with the procedural requirements will also help you make sure the city and developer follow the rules.

 In addition to the procedural requirements, the zoning ordinance will describe the substantive standards that apply to the rezone application.
-For example, the zoning ordinance may require the applicant to show:
+For example, the zoning ordinance might require the applicant to show:

 By becoming familiar with the approval criteria, you will be in a better position to identify any weaknesses in the application and to argue that the applicant cannot demonstrate compliance with some or all of the approval criteria.

-In addition to the approval criteria found in the zoning ordinance, there may be state and federal laws that apply.
-A land use attorney help you identify all applicable laws and regulations that must be complied with by the applicant.
+In addition to the approval criteria found in the zoning ordinance, there might be state and federal laws that apply to this type or area of land.
+A land use attorney can help you identify all applicable laws and regulations that must be complied with by the applicant.

-In cases like this, it may also be possible for the developer to seek a "variance" to the zoning ordinance that allows the apartment complex despite the uses permitted under current zoning.
+It might also be possible for the developer to seek a "variance" to the zoning ordinance that allows the use (i.e. the apartment complex) despite the uses permitted under current zoning.
 Variances can be difficult to obtain, so perhaps the developer believes the zone change is the best way to proceed.
-However, if you are more concerned about the zone change than a single apartment complex, it may be possible to negotiate a solution that allows the apartment complex through a variance, but avoids a complete rezone of the neighborhood.
+However, if you are more concerned about the zone change than a single apartment complex, it could be possible to negotiate a solution that allows the apartment complex through a variance, but avoids a complete rezone of the neighborhood.